20 Internet Safety Tips, Facts

 1. ICT: Information and Communications Technology (ICT) is an umbrella term used to define any electronic or digital communication device or application used to obtain, exchange or disseminate information.
 ICT stresses the role of unified communications and the integration of telecommunications, which enable users to create, access, store, transmit, and manipulate information.

-ICT consists of all forms of, information technology, broadcast media, audio and video processing, transmission and network based control and monitoring functions.
-Information and communications technology today usually means computer-based management of data or ideas, but will continue to grow with technological advancements.
+ICT consists of all forms of, information technology, broadcast media, audio and video processing, transmission and network-based control and monitoring functions.
+Information and communications technology today usually mean computer-based management of data or ideas but will continue to grow with technological advancements.
 ICT has rapidly become one of the basic building blocks of society becoming increasingly integral as the Information Age matures.

 I. A self-awareness of causing harm to others using ICT.